CoffeyBlog/AWS-Glue/1-aws-glue-intro.md

 - It can also define data located in RDS,  Redshift and most SQL databases.

+### AWS Glue Components

+- 1. Serverless ETL engine based on Apache Spark - that comes with an interactive UI in which you can auto generate ETL-code

+- 2. AWS Glue Data Catalog - a centralized metadata store that is fully Apache Hive compatible.

+- 3. AWS Crawlers that automatically scan S3 buckets, databases, Redshift and more to load the schema and data into the metadata catalog.

+- 4. Workflow Management tools to create complex workflows, crawlers triggers and jobs

 ### The purpose of AWS Glue is to extract structure from unstructured data

 - Providing you this structure give you the ability to query the data using SQL or SQLite tools.